Get acquainted with some of the people you will meet at this year’s Fungi Festival.

 If anyone knows wild mushrooms, it’s Paul!

-Paul will be identifying mushrooms from the day’s forays at the Red Barn.
+Paul will be identifying mushrooms from the day’s forays at the Legion.

 Paul is the #1 identifier of psychedelic mushrooms

-He has been teaching classes and leading mushroom expeditions since 1980.
+He has been teaching classes & leading mushroom expeditions since 1980.

 Tyson is a biologist from the Slocan Valley who specializes in forest mushrooms.